-It isn’t cheap but everything has a price at Walt Disney World even a private Character session!
+It isn’t cheap but everything has a price at Walt Disney World even a private Character meet and greet!

 - At Character Meals, all tables will be visited!
 Don’t ruin another table’s experience by jumping on Mickey Mouse.
 In the unlikely event, you do get missed speak to a Cast Member and they will return.

-- Be prepared i.e. camera out, autograph book open on a blank page, have a pen that works, etc.
+- Be prepared i.e. camera out, the autograph book opened on a blank page, have a pen that works, etc.

 - Don’t spend too long with the characters.
 It is nice for everyone to have both individual and group photos but there will also be people behind you.

 - Have an autograph book.
 You can buy these everywhere at Walt Disney World but a simple homemade one works just as well.

 - Be patient if a Character goes for a break.
 They will be back and it isn’t the Cast Member manning the line fault that Goofy needs the restroom.

 Do you have any further tips on how to find characters at Walt Disney World?
 Leave a comment below if you have any.